Kushwaha calls Karnataka's BJP minister 'deshdrohi' for tricolour remark | Politics

 ''First Emperor Asoka was insulted.
 Now a campaign seems to be on against the tricolour.
 How can India tolerate this?''
 Kushwaha, a former Union minister, tweeted in Hindi.

-Tagging Prime Minister Narendra Modi and Karnataka Chief Minister B S Bombay, Kushwaha also asked for prompt action against the minister, calling him a ''deshdrohi'' (anti-national).
+Tagging Prime Minister Narendra Modi and Karnataka Chief Minister B S Bommai, Kushwaha also asked for prompt action against the minister, calling him a ''deshdrohi'' (anti-national).

 ''... sometime in the future, after 100 or 200 or 500 years, Bhagwa dhwaj (saffron flag) may become the national flag,'' the rural development minister of Karnataka said on Wednesday.
 He, however, added the tricolour is the national flag now, and it should be respected by everyone.